matrix-io/matrix-documentation/docs/index.md

 <br/>
 ## Support & Resources
-Feel free to visit our communities and projects for any suggestions or questions you may have!
+Feel free to visit our communities and projects for any suggestions and/or questions you may have!

 <p><img src="./img/community.png" height="24px" width="24px"> Post questions or comments on <a href="https://community.matrix.one" target="_blank">community.matrix.one</a>.</p>